-Posts selected fromManagement Blog - Engineering Blog - Investing Blog and other blogs - Employee Ownership
+Posts selected fromManagement Blog - Engineering Blog - Investing Blog and other blogs - Is Innovation Needed to Keep Manufacturing in the USA?

 I have always liked the idea of employee ownership.
 To me this can be a great help in creating a system where employees, owners, customers, suppliers work together.
 Alone an Employee Stock Ownership Plan (ESOP) does little.
 But as part of a system of management it is something I think can be beneficial. continue reading: Employee Ownership - New Look American Manufacturing